Requirements & Expectations Entry Year 2017-18: Scholar Handbook

 - For second-year-entering Scholars graduating in three years, the total honors credit requirement may be reduced to 14.
 For Scholars graduating in 3.5 years, the usual requirements apply.

 - All third-year-entering Scholars must meet the 14-credit honors requirement, regardless of graduation timetable.
 No additional honors credits are required of students taking more than 4 years.

 - Scholars pursuing their degree on a part-time basis must consult with the Academic Affairs Office about customized honors credit requirements.

 Note of Semester Standing in the College

 Semester standing based on credits is used in most Penn State offices, but the Schreyer Honors College looks at number of semesters of full-time enrollment.
-All entering students to Penn State, except for transfer students, are considered first-year students for our purposes; in their third semester they are considered sophomores, in their fifth semester they are considered juniors, and in their seventh semester they are considered seniors.
+All entering students to Penn State, except for transfer students, are considered first-year students for our purposes; in their third semester they are considered second-year students, in their fifth semester they are considered third-year students, and in their seventh semester they are considered fourth-year students.
 This method of counting is typically an advantage to Scholars, when it comes to scholarship eligibility and honors credit waivers for advanced-level courses (see below).
 If you have questions about your semester standing, please contact the Academic Affairs Office.

 One of the pillars of the honors academic experience is honors advising, which has its own section later in this Handbook.
 The more interaction you have with your honors advisor, the better.
 The College does not mandate any particular degree of interaction beyond the Schreyer Plan, an annual document in which you list the courses you propose to take over the next year (fall and spring), and discuss your progress in meeting personal goals about career, internationalization, and leadership/civic engagement.
 This document must be reviewed by your honors advisor, who either approves it or sends it back with observations.
 The Schreyer Plan is available in the Student Records System.